Bjarga/WODFIT-L3T16/README.md

 ### Registration and Login:

 - Users can register as either a coach or join an existing coach's group.
-- Secure login is available via email/password, Google, or Facebook.
+- Secure login is available via email/password, Google, or Facebook. (still under development)

 ### Pre-configured Team: